CURES Act Interoperability Rules

-- Pathologists should not delay the release of laboratory and pathology results until the ordering clinician’s review.
-Decisions about delaying the release of data is generally a decision of the ordering clinician in the context of their relationship with the patient.
+- Pathologists should not delay release of laboratory and pathology results until the ordering clinician’s review.
+Decisions about delaying release of data is generally a decision of the ordering clinician in the context of their relationship with the patient.
 There are no blanket exceptions; only case-by-case exceptions for privacy, security reasons.

 - The rules do not specify that pathologists must take phone calls from patients.
 It is the pathologists’ professional discretion on handling patient calls; for the most part, these calls cannot be billed within current payment policy.

 - The rules, which started to go into effect April 5, 2021, initially had a restricted definition of Electronic Health Information (EHI).
 However, after October 6, 2022, all EHI are subject to these rules.
 However, this does not substantially change any expectations for pathologists.
 The rules do not require a specific functionality or standard.
 Penalties for clinicians will not go into effect until there is further rule-making.
 Lack of penalties gives organizations time to implement workable protocols.

 So patients have easier access to their own health information.

 The government continues to seek to make health data accessible and available to patients through different formats, including smartphones and web portals.
 The new data-sharing regulations went into effect with a limited definition of Electronic Health Information (EHI) April 5, 2021.
 After October 6, 2022, all EHI are subject to these regulations.
 These regulations are intended by ONC to lay the groundwork for patients to have easier access to --and control of--their health information.
 ONC states that patients should be able to access their health information from an app of their choice in a fully automated, low-cost manner.